phaustin/a301_eoas/notebooks/week3/optical_depth.md

 ---

 (week3:tau)=
-# Optical depth and heating rate
+# Optical depth and partial transmission

-## Notes on optical depth and the greenhouse effect
+## Notes on optical depth and grey layers

 We need to connect the layer model showing Wallace and Hobbs Figure 4.9 p.
 122 with Beer's law and optical depth.